 - Create domain groups to allow targeting Containers to specific users

-- Create a Group Policy Object to configure Profile Containers and Office 365 Containers
+- Create a Group Policy Object to configure the Profile Containers and Office 365 Containers Computer settings

-Finally, you can deploy your master image and link the GPO to the OU containing your production machines.
+Finally, you can deploy your master image and link the GPO to the OU containing your computer accounts.

 Creating Secure Shares

 A secure shared folder location for the FSLogix Containers is vital for ensuring least privilege.
 It’s likely you’re already doing this for home folders or user profiles.